anthonytedja/notion/README.md

 ## Preview

 `Pomodoro` : [Pomodoro](https://todoist.com/productivity-methods/pomodoro-technique) is a productivity technique where a 25 minute work session is followed by a 5 minute break for each pomodoro period.
-Click on the timer to start the countdown, or double click to switch the timer modes from work to break.
+Click on the timer to start the countdown, or double / triple click to switch the timer modes from work to break.
 A notification will be played when the timer hits 0 so you don't need to keep your eyes on the widget.

 [![Pomodoro](assets/pomodoro.jpg)](https://anthonytedja.github.io/notion/pomodoro/)